 These various academic tracks train tomorrow’s educational leaders, whether they aspire to become administrators or policy creators, but the curricula in each can be very different.
 Some M.Ed in Education Policy and Leadership students focus on curriculum design and educational coaching.
 Others emphasize legal issues in special education and inequality in higher education.

 A master’s in education policy and leadership is a highly customizable degree.
 For example, American University’s program includes two elective slots among its ten-course curriculum.
 Students may even choose courses outside the School of Education; so long as the subject matter relates to education policy and leadership, you can incorporate it into your master’s study.

 As you look at the curriculum of each program, think about whether you’re actually interested in the required core classes and electives and whether they’re relevant to your career aspirations.
 A program that bores you or won’t give you the skills and knowledge you need to meet your goals, no matter how convenient or inexpensive, will never be worth it.

-If even $9,000 seems like a lot, consider whether there might be ways to pay for your degree other than taking out loans.
-Some employers offer tuition reimbursement (never hurts to ask), and some states have programs in place to help teachers earn master's degrees.
-There are institutional scholarships and other financial aid options available for students pursuing master's degrees in education.
-For example, American University’s M.Ed Education Policy and Leadership degree offers a 29% tuition discount to Teach for America participants.
+There are ways to pay for your degree other than taking out loans.
+Some employers offer tuition reimbursement (never hurts to ask), and some states have programs in place to help teachers earn master’s degrees.
+There are institutional scholarships and other financial aid options available for students pursuing master’s degrees in education.
+For example, American University’s M.Ed Education Policy and Leadership degree offers a 29 percent tuition discount to Teach for America participants.
 Third-party grants and scholarships are also available; sometimes it just takes a little extra leg work to find them.
 Additionally, schools may offer teaching or research assistantships.